smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 |  4 | \<NULL> | 5        | 4  | \<NULL> | \<NULL>  |

 ---
-Functions can be used in the join condition as well.
-Assigning the empty string to a NULL value via the `ISNULL` function causes the NULLs to now equate to each other.
+Functions can also be used in the join condition.
+Assigning the empty string to a NULL value via the `ISNULL` function causes the NULLs to equate to each other.

 ```sql
 SELECT  a.ID,